 Cable TV providers in Bloomington

-Cable TV service in Bloomington is provided by Comcast and CenturyLink under franchise agreements with the City.
-The franchise agreements gives Comcast and CenturyLink various rights and responsibilities in its provision of cable service to our residents and businesses.
+Cable TV service in Bloomington is provided by Comcast under a franchise agreement with the City.
+The franchise agreements gives Comcast various rights and responsibilities in its provision of cable service to our residents and businesses.

 The City has no legal authority to regulate cable rates or programming.
 The 1996 Cable Act took away the City's right to review the cable company's rates and to investigate allegations that the rates are excessive.
 The rates charged for cable services are determined by the cable operator and are not subject to governmental review.
 In addition, the City of Bloomington does not have the authority to determine which channels the cable operator carries.
 Under federal law, cable operators can decide which channels to carry and on which tier to offer those channels.

 Direct concerns regarding cable programming and rates to:

 Comcast has a franchise agreement to provide cable service in Bloomington.

 Does a company have an exclusive agreement to provide cable service in Bloomington?

 No. The City's cable television ordinance, revised in 1999, specifically states: "Any Franchise granted under this Ordinance shall be nonexclusive."
 (City Code, Section 20.27).

 Is the City Code's cable television ordinance available online?

 Yes.
 The ordinance is found in the City Code, Chapter 20, Article II, starting at section 20.15.